 Day trips North of Inverness

 We will now cover places that are located north of Inverness.
-You’ll find many of these places on our guide to the NC500 (click here).
+You’ll find many of these places on our guide to the NC500 (click here to read the full guide).
 You will head out of Inverness via the Kessock Bridge onto the A9.
 This road will take you all the way up to Thurso at the northern tip of Scotland if you so choose.

 The Black Isle [20-40 mins]